Frequently Asked Questions About Chemical Regulation

 As new tools evolve, ITS approaches have become popular as a way to reduce the use of animals in toxicity tests.
 The Physicians Committee and Dow Chemical followed the approach of the EPA’s High Production Volume (HPV) Challenge Program to determine that a reproductive and developmental toxicity test should not be conducted.
 The company used both information about similar chemicals and a computer algorithm based on known information about human skin to test the chemical commercial hydroxyethylpiperazine (CHEP) to determine that since CHEP was not absorbed through the skin, and workers wore protective equipment, toxic effects due to skin exposure were extremely unlikely.
 This approach saved approximately 675 animals.

 Check the Resources page to see a few more examples of ITS approaches.

-- Receive our action alerts and join our Facebook cause, to stay up to date on information regarding TSCA reform.
-PCRM will get in touch with you when it's time to take action.
+- Receive our action alerts and join our Facebook cause to stay up-to-date on information regarding TSCA reform.
+The Physicians Committee will get in touch with you when it's time to take action.

-- If you are a scientist or physician and would like to help PCRM advocate for toxicity testing reform, please contact research at pcrm dot org.
+- If you are a scientist or physician and would like to help the Physicians Committee advocate for toxicity testing reform, please contact research [at] pcrm [dot] org.